shreyaskarnik/DistiLlama/README.md

 - [ ] Check out performance with different tuned prompts
 - [x] Extend to chat with the page (use embeddings and LLMs for RAG)
 - [x] Use [transformers.js](https://github.com/xenova/transformers.js) for local in browser embeddings and [Voy](https://github.com/tantaraio/voy) for the storage similar to this [Building LLM-Powered Web Apps with Client-Side Technology](https://ollama.ai/blog/building-llm-powered-web-apps)
-- [ ] Focus on improving quality of the summarization and chat
+- [ ] Focus on improving the quality of the summarization and chat
+- [ ] Multimodal support

 ## References and Inspiration